clesk/clesk.github.io/index.md

 ---

 ### **Students & Postdocs — We’re recruiting!**
-If you’re interested in joining the group, reach out.
+If you’re interested in joining the group as a Masters or PhD student, reach out!

 ---